CMPUT301W15T01/Team1Project/README.md

 This application allows users to

 #License
-Copyright 2015 Jeffrey Oduro, Cody Ingram, Boyan Peychoff, Kenny Young, Dennis Truong, Victor Olivare
+Copyright 2015 Jeffrey Oduro, Cody Ingram, Boyan Peychoff, Kenny Young, Dennis Truong, Victor Olivares

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at